jamesplease/redux-resource/README.md

 `xhrStatuses.SUCCEED` state.
 It will also update the resources themselves in your store.

-For reads and updates, the data that you pass in will replace existing data in the store unless you include `replace: false` in your action.
+For reads and writes, the data that you pass in will replace existing data in the store unless you include `replace: false` in your action.

+> Note: Bulk updates are an exception: they have `replace: false` as the default.

 Example success actions are: